Distinctive Ceramics from New Hampshire Artist

 About Rock Pond Pottery

-I create wood fired, gas fired and electric fired art and utilitarian ware at Lowell Makes in Lowell, MA and at my working studio in Windham, NH.
+In 2021, I retired from corporate life and returned to clay with renewed focus.
+Today, I create wood-fired, gas-fired, and electric-fired art and utilitarian ware at Lowell Makes in Lowell, MA, and in my working studio in Windham, NH.